jserranohidalgo/urjc-pd/README.md

 `jupyter notebook`

-in the root directory of the repository, if you already installed `jupyter` in your computer (see instructions below).
+in the root directory of the repository -- provided that you already installed `jupyter` in your computer (see instructions below).

 Alternatively, you can skip the manual installation of `jupyter`